mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/buff/index.md

 ![Apache homepage Wappalyzer extension](apache-homepage-wappalyzer.png)

-If we check the HTTP headers of the response, we also find a `X-Powered-By` header specifying that the website is using PHP version `7.4.6`.
+If we check the HTTP headers of the response, we also find a `X-Powered-By` header specifying that the web page is using PHP version `7.4.6`.

 Moreover, the `/contact.php` page of the website indicates that it's using Gym Management System version `1.0`.